carter-allen/banyan/README.md

 ## Requirements

 The `banyan` package has multiple dependencies, one of which being `mlsbm`.
 The `mlsbm` package contains the core implementation of the Bayesian SBM written with `Rcpp`.
-You can install the development version of `mlsbm` from GitHub, or the stable version from CRAN using:
+You can install the development version of `mlsbm` from GitHub using:

 ```
 # development version
 devtools::install_github("carter-allen/mlsbm")

-# stable release
-install.packages("mlsbm")
 ```

-The `igraph` package is used to handle standard network routines.
+The `igraph` package is used to handle standard network routines and initialization.
+Note, due to the need for a resolution parameter in the initialization of cluster allocations with `igraph::cluster_louvain()` the [development version](https://carter-allen.github.io/igraph_1.2.5.louvain_resolution.tar.gz) of `igraph` must be installed.
+See [here](https://github.com/igraph/rigraph/issues/239) for more details.

 We also allow for integration with standard `Seurat` workflows by accommodating Seurat objects as inputs.

 ## Vignettes